christophe-dufour/christophe-dufour.github.io/_posts/2015-01-16-firebase-why-you-should-at-least-try-it.md

 categories: firebase javascript real-time
 ---

-A few month from now, I was looking to add some real time feature to a website
+A few month from now, I was looking to add some real time feature to a website.

 I found bunch of stuff, like [pusher](https://pusher.com/), [socket.io](http://socket.io/) and of course **[Firebase](https://www.firebase.com/)**

 ## The 2 main reasons why you should try (and use) Firebase :

 ### It sync an save at the same time

-If you have a basic CRUD app (or website), you will have to add some real time feature in the future.
+If you have a basic CRUD app (or website), you will have to add some real time feature in the future (most website are doing it).
 So why don't you take a real time ready solution right now?

 If you write a real time website (or app), you will have to store the data in the future.
 So why don't you choose a both real time / storage solution right now?